brenapp/keya/README.md

 # Keya

+WANTED: Help with tests!
+Please get in touch!

 A simple, universal document store.
 Keya works both in Node (storing documents in the filesystem, and in the browser, using IndexedDB, or localhost)

 ## API